rgho/about/README.md

 ### Applications:
 * __Fiatly__: Blazing fast currency conversion across Fiat, Crypto, and Metals.
 (Still in development) http://www.fiatly.com

 * __TargetTimes__: Desktop app for Mac and PC.
-Allows users to quickly visualize timezone changes and figure out best meeting times when teams are scattered across time zones. http://Target-Times.com
+Allows users to quickly visualize timezone changes and figure out best meeting times when teams are scattered across time zones. http://www.rghosh.com/targettimes

-* __Number of Pages__: An app for students writing research papers, allowing them to figure out how many pages of formatted content they have. http://www.numberofpages.com
+* __Number of Pages__: An app for students writing research papers, allowing them to figure out how many pages of formatted content they have. http://www.rghosh.com/numberofpages

-* __ConvertMo__: A tool for Venmo users allowing them to enter trasactions in any currency and be seemlessly redirected to their Venmo app to complete payment. http://www.convertmo.com
+* __ConvertMo__: A tool for Venmo users allowing them to enter trasactions in any currency and be seemlessly redirected to their Venmo app to complete payment. http://www.rghosh.com/convertmo

 * __CAL 9000__: An exploration in browser (client) side image processing.
 Given an image, CAL does its best to respond with a humanlike summary of the colors in the image.
 "Wow!
 I see a whole lot of forrest green, dafodil yellow, and rasberry jam red".
 Demo: (Use Chrome) http://www.rghosh.com/cal9000 | https://github.com/rgho/cal9000

 * __BIP 21 QR Codes__: Generate Bitcoin improvement protocol compliant URI's and QR codes for receiving payments, quickly, within the browser.
 (Demo coming soon)

 ### Hardware
-* Infoticker: An arduino project to implement a LED Ticker.
+* __Infoticker__: An arduino project to implement a LED Ticker.
 Reloads content dynamically from server.
 Server aggregates relevant data (weather, train schedules, etc.) from multiple sources. http://www.instructables.com/id/Web-Controlled-LED-Info-Ticker/

 ### (Mini) Libraries: